gingerbeardman/Dash.tmbundle/README.md

 ## Options

 You can add Dash lookup to other languages by adding their scopes to the command using the TextMate bundle editor.
 By default the command is enabled only for PHP and JavaScript.
+You may also want to duplicate the command, once for each language and add a language qualifier in the lookup.

 ### Internals